Shippable/docs/sources/deploy/gke-strategy.md

 We'll describe exactly how these methods impact deployments to GKE.

 ## The Setup
-Make sure you have a cluster set up on GKE, then create an integration and cluster resource [as described in the setup section here](./gke)
+Make sure you have a cluster set up on GKE, then create an integration and cluster resource [as described in the setup section here](./gke).

-For this example, we're going to use two docker images, two Shippable manifests, and one Shippable deploy job.
+For this example, we're going to use two Docker images, two Shippable manifests, and one Shippable deploy job.

 ```
 resources: